KeneishaC/Frames/README.md

 # Frames
-An e-commece store that sells Eyeglasses
+An e-commece store that sells Eyeglasses.
+Commerce.js API is used for all shipping and product information.
+Users are able to choose from a selection of frames and use the checkout.
+Shipping options include domestic and International.

 ## Technologies Used
 - [React.js](https://reactjs.org/)